leafcloudhq/documentation-rtd/docs/quickstart/Key-pairs.md

-## Key Pairs
+# Key Pairs

 Key pairs consist of two keys: a 'public' and a 'private' key, these ensure that traffic to and from your instance is encrypted through SSH.
-You can use a single key pair for multiple instances concurrently
+You can use a single key pair for multiple instances concurrently.

 ### Making a new key pair